About CISO Lens

 CISO Lens is a forum for Chief Information Security Officers of large Australian organisations.

-The purpose of CISO Lens is to empower and enable CISOs through peer networking and, thereby, support the cyber resilience of the Australian economy.
+The purpose of CISO Lens is to empower and enable CISOs through peer networking, structured collaboration, and benchmarking.
+Our mission is to support the cyber resilience of the Australian economy.

-A key driver for the creation of CISO Lens was the recognition that cyber security is a business issue that can be most effectively addressed through collaboration.
+A key driver for the creation of CISO Lens was the recognition that cyber security is a business issue that can be most effectively addressed through collaboration across organisations and industries.

 - was formed in January 2015, and has gathered every quarter since formation.